alexisP/alexisp.github.io/_posts/2022-04-12-dns-private-resolver.md

 168.63.129.16
 --------------

 What is it?
 When dealing with DNS in Azure (but not only DNS), you will deal with this very special IP.
 From a DNS point of view, it can be seen as a server that will be able to resolve both public and private DNS names from sources located in Azure.
-For more information avout this virtual IP address, please read [What is IP address 168.63.129.16?](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16)
+For more information about this virtual IP address, please read [What is IP address 168.63.129.16?](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16)

 When we let the default configuration on Vnet or on network interfaces as seen in the following screenshot, we are basically saying that all our DNS queries will be send to this public IP